Theresa May and Jean Claude Juncker looking something like the state of Brexit

 per Articles 9 and 10 of the European Convention of

 Human Rights.
-Though this may be a shared opinion, he does not
+Though this may be a shared opinion by many, our

 speak for Blue-Growth.com or the Cleaner Ocean Foundation (COF)

 on this issue.
-We are all entitled to express our opinions and
+He is though entitled to express his opinion and

 thoughts and this basic right must be respected.

 officials told our representative that when the (not terribly)